NEKR1D/PC-OPTIMIZATION/DEPRECATED [NVIDIA]/README.md

 <a name="readme-top"></a>

+# Deprecated Tweaks for PC Gaming Optimization

+> [!WARNING]
+> - This section is no longer monitored or updated.
+> - Archiving for education purposes only.

 # PC Optimization for Gaming

 - A collection of ```Tweaks.bat``` focused on optimizing overall responsiveness by improving framerate, frametimes, input and device communication latencies.